Jesus walks on the water. 14:22-36

 v23-24.
 Somewhere in the middle of the lake the disciples are "buffeted" by a Westerly wind.
 The dark powers of the surging deep were seeking to overwhelm Christ's little community of faith.

 v28.
-Peter now goes into the action.
+Peter now gets into the action.
 Peter's words "since it is you" indicates his belief that in Jesus' power he can share in this miraculous event.

 v29-31.
 All goes well until Peter focuses on the storm rather than Jesus.
 As he begins to sink he calls out, "Lord save me".
 Again, words with an Old Testament ring to them, Ps.18:16, 69:1-3, 144:7.
 Because of his doubt, driven by fear, Peter is called a man of "little faith."